Accelerated Parallel Tempering via Neural Transports: Experiments

 \subsection{Scaling with Dimensions}

 To understand the theoretical performance of $K$-step APT for a fixed number of chains when we scale the dimension $d$, we use the fact that the path of distributions $(\pi^\text{VP}_s)_{s\in[0, 1]}$ induced by a VP diffusion process initialised at GMM-$d$ is analytically tractable, in order to run $K$-step Diff-APT with the true diffusion path.
-In \Cref{fig:theoretical-diff-apt}, we compare the resulting round trip rate and compute-normalised round trip rate of the different algorithms when we fix the number of chains to 30.
+We compare this against the same PT setup as previously.
+In \Cref{fig:theoretical-diff-apt}, we plot the resulting round trip rate and compute-normalised round trip rate of the different algorithms when we fix $N=30$; for further details, see Appendix \ref{app:dim-scale}.
 For all values of $d$, the round trip rate of Diff-APT monotonically increases over PT as we increase $K$, with greater gains for larger values of $d$, demonstrating that the accelerated swap improves the communication of states over the standard PT swap.
 We see a substantial improvement in round trip rate (right) with acceleration compared to PT ($K=0$) and a minor difference between algorithms as $K$ increases when normalised for compute (Right), suggesting the extra computation for APT is justified.